 Our screening method is our raison d'être.
 It has been at the centre of our operations since we opened in 2004 and we continue to change and update it on a continuous basis.
 Our screening programme adheres to all national guidelines and EU requirements for screening.

 The first time a potential sperm donor visits us, he provides a sperm sample.
 We run tests to determine sperm quality and the ability of the sperm cells to survive freezing and thawing.

 Our donor coordinators look into diseases that have affected the sperm donor's family going back three generations.
 The purpose of this examination is to ensure that there's no history of serious hereditary diseases.
-This background forms the basis for approval of the sperm donor by our Medical Director, who is a clinical geneticist.
+This background forms the basis for approval of the sperm donor by our Medical Team, who are clinical geneticists.

 The sperm donor receives counselling about what it means to be a donor with us.
 This includes ID release vs. No ID release donor status.

 Another sperm sample is examined.
 The sperm quality and the ability of the cells to survive freezing and thawing are tested once again.